batden/elucidate/README.md

 This creates a new hidden folder named **.elucidate** in your home directory.

-Please copy the file elucidate.sh from this new folder to the download folder.
+Copy the elucidate.sh file from the new .elucidate folder to your download folder.

-Now change to the download folder and make the script executable:
+Navigate to the download folder and make the script executable:

 ```bash
 chmod +x elucidate.sh
 ```

-Then issue the following command:
+Then run the following command:

 ```bash
 ./elucidate.sh